 Canisius opened the tournament with convincing victories against No. 10 Bentley in a two-game series sweep.
 The Griffs then traveled to play second-seeded Air Force in the league’s quarterfinals.
 The Falcons were the two-time defending Atlantic Hockey Champions and had claimed five of the last six titles but Canisius emerged victorious with another two-game sweep.
 Kyle Gibbons led the Griffs’ in the opener, scoring with 9.1 seconds remaining for a 4-3 victory with Duncan McKellar then finishing the sweep with an overtime goal in the second game for another 4-3 win and a trip to the Atlantic Hockey Semifinals.

 Making the trip to Rochester for the league’s championship weekend, Canisius faced a familiar opponent in rival Niagara.
-The Purple Eagles claimed the league’s regular-season title and was ranked 15th nationally in the polls but the Griffs earned the 5-3 win to advance to their first Atlantic Hockey Championship.
+The Purple Eagles claimed the league’s regular-season title and were ranked 15th nationally in the polls but the Griffs earned the 5-3 win to advance to their first Atlantic Hockey Championship.
 In the title game, Canisius raced past Mercyhurst, 7-2, for the program’s first championship.
 Gibbons was named tournament MVP after posting four points, two goals and two assists in the title game and was joined on the All-Tournament Team by forward Tyler Wiseman, defender Ben Danford and goalkeeper Tony Capobianco.

 Canisius won a school-record eight-straight games to win its first league title.
 In their NCAA Tournament debut, the Griffs played top-ranked Quinnipiac in the NCAA East Regional Semifinal.
 Canisius held a 3-1 third-period lead before the Bobcats scored the game’s final three goals for a 4-3 victory en route to an appearance in the NCAA title game.